robinboncoeur/Art/docs/writing/2DE-1stEd.md

 My throat tightened, just slightly.

 That wasn’t it.
-Mara would say no—and everyone would accept it.
+Mara would say no — and everyone would accept it.

 I lifted my gaze again, not quite meeting Fiona’s eyes.